Affiliate links on Android Authority may earn us a commission. Learn more.

 Mobile phones are actually poor survival tools.
 Their limited battery life doesn’t bode well for prolonged survival scenarios.
 Additionally, their reliance to a connection to a phone tower pretty much makes it useless out where towers aren’t around.
 Let’s face it, if you got a signal, you have access to emergency services and GPS to get yourself back to civilization.
 However, there are a few things that mobile phones can do in a situation like this.
-The first is prepare you for what’s to come.
-The second is provide some rudimentary tools.
+The first is to prepare you for what’s to come.
+The second is to provide some rudimentary tools.
 Here are the best survival apps for Android.

 Price: Free / Varies

 Books remain one of the best sources of survival advice, techniques, and knowledge.
 There are thousands of books on the subject by a lot of different writers.
 Amazon Kindle, Google Play Books, and Nook are the best ebook seller platforms on mobile right now.
 They have a rather huge collection of books, features to read those books, and the ability to download books for offline reading.
 Part of surviving any situation is knowledge about the situation.
 For that, books still reign supreme.
 All three ebook platforms are free.
 However, actual books on the platform cost money.

 See also: The best eBook reader apps for Android

 The American Red Cross has several good survival apps.
 There are individual apps for first aid, floods, hurricanes, tornadoes, earthquakes, and a generalized emergency app.
 Each app has a variety of tips, tricks, and protocols for dealing with specific emergency situations.
 These won’t help much out in the wilderness (except maybe the first aid app), but it works wonders for emergency situations where it might be days before help arrives.
 Plus, all of American Red Cross’ apps support Spanish and they’re also free.

 Compass Steel 3D